 Ross-Simons' Aventurine Jewelry

-Aventurine's most common color is green, but it also appears in shades of orange, brown, yellow, blue and grey.
+Aventurine's most common color is green, but it also appears in shades of orange, brown, yellow, blue and gray.
 Sometimes aventurine contains inclusions of other minerals that give the gemstone a glittery shine.
 Aventurine with mica inclusions has a silvery sheen, while aventurine with hematite has a reddish or greyish sparkle.
 Aventurine is mostly shaped into cabochons or stones for use in rings, earrings, aventurine necklaces and bracelets.

 Gem-quality aventurine is found in India, Brazil, China, Russia and Tanzania.